 The brand is a concept that defines how someone reacts and feel when they interact with your company.
 Just think about big brands like Google, Nike or BMW.

-Some of you may be heard about the last 3 names I’ve just told you about, some may not.
 I bet, however, that everyone who reads this article knows at least a few things about the first 3 ones, right?

 - Brand identity definition